rcrowley/sitesearch/README.md

 See also
 --------

-Sitesearch is part of the [Mergician](https://github.com/rcrowley/mergician) suite ot tools that manipulate HTML documents:
+Sitesearch is part of the [Mergician](https://github.com/rcrowley/mergician) suite of tools that manipulate HTML documents:

 * [Deadlinks](https://github.com/rcrowley/deadlinks): Scan a document root directory for dead links
 * [Electrostatic](https://github.com/rcrowley/electrostatic): Mergician-powered, pure-HTML CMS